Hooterville: Tourist attractions and events

+Appearances

 Petticoat Junction

 Petticoat Junction (1963–1970) is based on the Burris Hotel, a real hotel that existed in Eldon, Missouri.
 Paul Henning, the producer and creator of the show, was married to the granddaughter of the owner of the hotel and often visited.
 The Burris hotel became the "Shady Rest Hotel" on Petticoat Junction.
 The Shady Rest is located 25 mi down the tracks from "downtown" Hooterville, just inside the Hooterville county line.
 In one episode, it is revealed that the Shady Rest was built right on the county line between Hooterville county and Pixley county.
 The situation is solved when the Hooterville Cannonball tows the hotel several feet until it is fully within the Hooterville boundary.
-The hotel is run by widow Kate Bradley (played by Bea Benaderet) and her lazy-but-lovable brother, Uncle Joe Carson (Edgar Buchanan).
+The hotel is run by widow Kate Bradley (played by Bea Benaderet) and her lazy-but-lovable uncle, Uncle Joe Carson (Edgar Buchanan).
 Kate has three daughters, "boy crazy" Billie Jo (Jeannine Riley, 1963–1965; Gunilla Hutton, 1965–1966; Meredith MacRae, 1967–1970), sexy bookworm Bobbie Jo (Pat Woodell, 1963–1965; Lori Saunders, 1965–1970), and "tomboy" Betty Jo (Linda Kaye Henning, 1963–1970).
 From 1968 to 1970, actress June Lockhart played Dr. Janet Craig, whose office was behind the register desk of the Shady Rest.

 Green Acres

-Green Acres (1965–1971) is about a wealthy New York City couple, lawyer Oliver Wendell Douglas (Eddie Albert) and his diamond-clad wife, Lisa (Eva Gabor), who give up their Park Avenue penthouse for a run-down farm, "The Old Haney Place."
+Green Acres (1965–1971) is about a wealthy New York City couple, lawyer Oliver Wendell Douglas (Eddie Albert) and his diamond-clad wife, Lisa (Eva Gabor), who give up their Park Avenue penthouse for a run-down farm, "The Old Haney Place".
 In Green Acres Hooterville is portrayed as a much more wacky, surreal place than it is in Petticoat Junction.
 Though the shows share some characters, the humor in Green Acres is often far broader.
 The major overlap between the two shows is shopkeeper–postman–newsman Sam Drucker.
 In this series, the town is said to be named after Horace Hooter, who founded the town in 1868.
-According to Green Acres, Hooterville is in "the kangaroo state."
+According to Green Acres, Hooterville is in "the kangaroo state".
 When Oliver visits the governor, the governor gives him a plushie kangaroo as state memorabilia.
 Lisa consistently mispronounces the name of the town as "Hootersville".
 A running gag is that Hooterville is so remote that the only way to get there is by parachute.
 However, a plot hole shows that Hooterville is connected on a railroad and has a nearby airport in Pixley.